 On 25 November 2021, the European Commission published a legislative proposal with targeted amendments to the AIFMD and the UCITS Directive.
 The Commission proposes to update the UCITS Directive to reflect proposed changes to the AIFMD where deemed necessary, for instance on liquidity management tools, delegation, and reporting.
 The proposals will now be scrutinised by the European Parliament and Council, before trilogue negotiations may begin to agree a final text.
 AIMA has prepared a summary of the proposals.

 On 2 August 2021, the EU's Cross-Border Distribution of Funds (CBDF) regime came into effect.
 AIMA, together with AIMA Sponsoring Partners KPMG and Clifford Chance, have developed an implementation guide to assist AIFMs in addressing the new compliance requirements introduced under the CBDF Directive and CBDF Regulation.
-This implementation guide can be accessed in the UCITS Resources tab below.

-(Last updated: 20 September 2021)
+(Last updated: 1 December 2021)